codatio/codat-docs/docs/supplier-enablement/guides/analyze-spend.md

 ### Download reports

-To download the Excel reports that have been generated as a result of the customer sharing their data, locate your customer's company and click the button with the download icon.
+To download the Excel report that have been generated as a result of the customer sharing their data, locate your customer's company and click the button with the download icon.
 In the dropdown, choose the type of report you wish to download and click the corresponding line.

 ![An image of the Relationship Manager Portal user interface with the download dropdown displayed and download button highlighted](/img/supplier-enablement/0068-se-rm-portal-download-reports.png)